COVID-19 disruption, crime wave, 'defund police' mantra help fuel recent cop killings

 James Alan Fox, the Lipman Professor of Criminology, Law, and Public Policy at Northeastern University, is a member of the USA TODAY Board of Contributors.

-Alex R. Piquero is Chair of the Department of Sociology and Criminology and the Arts & Sciences Distinguished Scholar at the University of Miami.
+Alex R. Piquero is chairman of the Department of Sociology and Criminology and the Arts & Sciences Distinguished Scholar at the University of Miami.

 This article originally appeared on USA TODAY: Cop killings: More police are getting killed in the line of duty